 As you explore the dense woods, you and your party come across a hunter propped against a tree.
 He is gaunt and pale and does not stir as you approach him, nor does he respond to your call.

 Upon closer inspection, his clothes are in tatters, and an empty waterskin rests at his feet.
-When awoken, he introduces himself as Gerardo and begs your help.
+When awoken, he introduces himself as Gerardo and–on the verge of tears–begs your help.

 Gerardo claims to have been separated from his boar hunting party some days back, and asks that you might spare some of your rations and water so that he can build his strength and rejoin them.
 Though his story rings false to an insightful listener, any cursory inspection to his well-being shows that he is dehydrated, malnourished, and ill.